Texas ends 6-game skid 7-1 over Angels, who had won 5 in row

 ARLINGTON, Texas (AP) — Lance Lynn pitched seven strong innings, Elvis Andrus homered and the Texas Rangers snapped a six-game losing streak with a 7-1 win Tuesday night over the Los Angeles Angels, who had won five in a row.

-Lynn (5-2), the first major league pitcher to make 10 starts this season, struck out six, walked two and limited the Angels to one run on four hits.
-The right-hander had lost his previous two starts, allowing 10 runs (nine earned) — more than he had allowed combined his first seven starts.
+Lynn (5-2), the first major league pitcher to make 10 starts this season, struck out six, walked two and limited the Angels to one run on four hits, though he hit three batters with pitches — including Justin Upton twice.

+“We won the game, so that’s a positive.
+I hit Upton twice, and hated both of them,” Lynn said.
+“Nothing was intentional and I wasn’t even trying to go in there.
+It was just one of those things where I had to battle some things, I was able to get through seven and only give up one, so I’ll take it.
+But I hit way too many guys tonight.”

+Upton left the game after getting hit on the left wrist on the fourth, two innings after getting hit in a different spot on the same hand.
+The Angels said after the game that the X-rays were negative, which Lynn said he was happy to hear.
+Upton was listed day-to-day with a bruised wrist.

+Lynn, who also hit Anthony Rendon with a pitch, had lost his previous two starts.
+The right-hander in those games allowed 10 runs (nine earned) — more than he had allowed combined his first seven starts.

-Andrus put the Rangers ahead to stay with a solo shot in the second.
-They went ahead 3-0 with two unearned runs in the fourth on second baseman Matt Thaiss’ two-out error.
+Andrus hit a solo shot in the second that put the Rangers, who had lost 18 of their previous 21 games, ahead to stay.
+They led 3-0 after two unearned runs in the fourth on second baseman Matt Thaiss’ two-out fielding error.
+He was recalled Tuesday and said it was the first time he had played second base since Little League.

+“I flat out missed it,” said Thaiss, a corner infielder throughout his pro career.
+“I think that was a play that kind of dictated the way the rest of the game went.
+Momentum kind of went down the drain.”

+Angels manager Joe Maddon said Thaiss played well, and made the error on one of the easiest plays he had to make.

 Andrew Heaney (3-3) allowed five runs (three earned) in five innings.
 He struck out four and walked one.